Skip to main content

 No Signature Required

-Sometimes, signatures aren't even required.
-Business people with existing relationships can be considered to be in agreement when they exchange form contracts.
-A simple assent from your email account may also be considered a "signature" because it indicates your personal agreement to something.
+Sometimes, signatures are optional.
+Business people with existing relationships can agree when they exchange form contracts.
+A simple assent from your email account may also be considered a signature.
+This change has revolutionized the signing process, making it more accessible and efficient.

-Not Sure About the Validity of a Signature?
-Play it Safe and Call an Attorney
+Unsure About the Validity of a Signature?
+Play It Safe and Call an Attorney

-Whether it's a formal signature, an electronic signature, or simply an "x," you want to make sure the signatures on your contracts are valid.
+Whether it's a handwritten signature, an electronic signature, or simply an "x," you want to ensure the signatures on your docs are valid.
 Invalid contracts can result in wasted resources, lost opportunities, or worse.
-If you have questions about signatures or any other aspect of entering into a legally enforceable contract, talk to a small business attorney specializing in contracts near you.
+If you have questions about signatures, the functionality of e-signatures, or any other aspect of a legally enforceable contract, talk to a small-business attorney specializing in contracts near you.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help